 - Eliminate compliance fines by ensuring secure and reliable access to digital archives of employee records that must be kept for years, such as I-9s

-- Reduce real estate and retrieval costs by x% by eliminating document storage in your office and at off-site storage facilities
+- Reduce real estate and retrieval costs by eliminating document storage in your office and at off-site storage facilities

 Analyzing Your Success

 Once your document management software is implemented, you’ll want to measure these metrics over time and compare them with your baseline numbers to evaluate the degree of improvement and related costs savings.
-Once known, you can estimate your return on investment.
-You can also analyze other non-cost-based benefits such as happier employees and staff being able to focus on value added services vs. clerical work.
+From there, you can estimate your return on investment.
+You can also analyze other non-monetary benefits such as employee satisfaction and ability to focus on value-add services vs. clerical work.

 ROI & Expansion into Other Departments